duanribeiro/futebol/server/README.md

 ## Swagger

-After the application goes up, open your browser on `localhost:5000/api/v1/docs` to see the self-documented interactive API:
+After the application goes up, open your browser on `localhost:5000/api/v1/docs` to see the self-documented interactive API.

 ![](/imgs/swagger.png)